Blood test to detect lung cancer

 Blood test could identify lung cancer patients at earliest stage

-The team from John Hopkins University has piloted a test which has shown to identify eight common forms of cancer.
-Ovarian cancer was the easiest to detect, followed by liver, stomach, pancreas, oesophageal, colorectal then finally lung and breast cancer.
+A team from Johns Hopkins University has piloted a test that identifies eight common forms of cancer.
+Ovarian cancer was the easiest to detect, followed by liver, stomach, pancreas, oesophageal, colorectal, then lung and breast cancer.

-Nickolas Papadopoulous is the professor of oncology at Johns Hopkins University and senior author on the paper:
+Nickolas Papadopoulous, Professor of Oncology at Johns Hopkins University and senior author on the paper, said:

 “The use of a combination of selected biomarkers for early detection has the potential to change the way we screen for cancer, and it is based on the same rationale for using combinations of drugs to treat cancer.”